-The words and phrases shown are summary interpretations of the many words and phrases used to describe these feelings.
+^{}The words and phrases shown are summary interpretations of the many words and phrases used to describe these feelings.

 The major topic prevalence related to the "hope" for the greater freedom and independence that the use of an AV would bring.
 Responses in this category included statements that "I must start saving up to buy one", "they will liberate our lives" and "how I would love to own one".
 "I will be able to navigate with pinpoint accuracy, currently I get lost at least once a week," opined one of the respondents.
 Conversely, the second topic prevalence displayed a considerable degree of scepticism towards AVs, extending to doubts about the feasibility of AVs and to whether they will accommodate the needs of people who are blind.
 Concerns included the possible unwillingness of manufacturers to modify AVs for people who are blind and of vehicle controls being inappropriate.
 Topic three involved concerns about the safety of AVs, e.g., of being alone and helpless in the event of an accident, and of not having access to first aid facilities.
-Topic four contained expressions of concern about the cost of leasing or buying a vehicle (see end note 2).
+Topic four contained expressions of concern about the cost of leasing or buying a driverless vehicle and of the government not helping them to meet the cost of leasing or buying a vehicle (see end note 2).